7 Travel emission factors

 7.5.1.2 Emission factor derivation methodology

-We developed emission factors for aircraft type with data from various data sources.
+We developed emission factors for aircraft type with data supplied by Air New Zealand and Te Manatū Waka Ministry of Transport.
 We calculated an average emission factor for domestic air travel using data from the 2016, 2020 and 2023 calendar years.
+Table 7.25 details the types of aircraft running domestic flights, using Air New Zealand data and 2016 Te Manatū Waka Ministry of Transport data to calculate the emission factors.

 An average emission factor has also been provided where the aircraft type is unknown (see Table 7.23 and Table 7.24).
 Entities that own aircraft could calculate emissions based on the fuel consumption data.